-- 1. Retain and preserve Seaplane Lagoon, including its bulkhead and ramps on the north edge, the riprap sides, and jetties on the south side. - New features constructed in Seaplane Lagoon, such as pedestrian, visitor and boating facilities, docks, and/or piers should be designed to be compatible with character-defining features of Seaplane Lagoon.

-- (1) As described earlier, the proposed project includes the construction of a new pier at Seaplane Lagoon.
-The pier's concrete deck would connect to the land immediately east of the riprap wall, and would not physically affect any Historic District features.
-The footprint of open water at Seaplane Lagoon, which is one of its character-defining features, would likewise not be affected, because the pier, gangway, and float would all be low-profile structures, with handrails, ramps and platforms that are only as high as required by health and safety codes.
-Additionally, the pier, gangway and float would occupy an extremely small percentage of the 110-acre area of the lagoon, the rest of which would remain open, with water continuing to flow beneath the new pier and its attendant, portable features, including the gangway and the float. - (2) All elements of the proposed project, including the new pier, the landside improvements, and the new parking lot area, are compatible with the character-defining features of Seaplane Lagoon.
-The new pier would be concrete with a simple, utilitarian design in keeping with the lagoon's concrete bulkhead, riprap walls, jetties, and four concrete ramps.
-The landside improvements, which lay outside the Historic District, are low-profile, horizontally-oriented features that would not visually affect Seaplane Lagoon.
+- 1. Retain and preserve Seaplane Lagoon, including its bulkhead and ramps on the north edge, the riprap sides, and jetties on the south side. - 2.
+New features constructed in Seaplane Lagoon, such as pedestrian, visitor and boating facilities, docks, and/or piers should be designed to be compatible with character-defining features of Seaplane Lagoon. - (1) As described earlier, the proposed project would include the construction of a new pier at the east end of Seaplane Lagoon.
+The pier's concrete deck would connect to the land immediately east of the riprap wall.
+As such, it would not physically affect any features inside the historic district.
+Seaplane Lagoon's open footprint, which is one of its character-defining features, would likewise not be affected, because the pier, gangway, and float would all be low-profile structures, with handrails, ramps and platforms that are only as high as required by health and safety codes.
+Additionally, the pier, gangway and float would occupy an extremely small percentage of the 110-acre lagoon.
+The rest would remain open water, with water continuing to flow beneath the new pier and its attendant features, including the inclined walkway and the float. - (2) All elements of the proposed project, including the new pier, the landside improvements, and the new parking lot area, are compatible with the character-defining features of Seaplane Lagoon.
+The new pier would be concrete with a metal-frame and fabric parabaloid canopy.
+Its contemporary design is modest and attractive and would be in keeping with the lagoon's utilitarian concrete bulkhead, riprap walls, jetties, and concrete ramps.
+The landside improvements, which lay outside the historic district boundaries, are low-profile, horizontallyoriented features that would not visually affect Seaplane Lagoon.